babeliumproject/flex-standalone-site/README.md

 rtmpt://<server_domain>/<app_name>
 ```

+*NOTE:* the default `<app_name>` is `vod` but you could also use customized Red5 applications instead of this one.

-You can also close the ports 1935 and 8088 to make sure that rtmpt is working through the port 80.
+You can close the ports 1935 and 8088 on your firewall to make sure that rtmpt is working through the port 80.
 For that purpose, you can use this iptables rule:

 ```
 sudo iptables -A INPUT -p tcp --destination-port 1935 -j DROP
 ```

-Beware, due to a bad log configuration directives, using RTMPT might fill your Apache `access.log` file very fast with RTMPT log messages.
-To avoid that, you can use a `SetEnvIf` directive in your VirtualHost configuration file to filter all related lines:
+Beware, due to some bad log configuration directives, using RTMPT might fill your Apache `access.log` file very fast with RTMPT log messages.
+To avoid that, you can use a `SetEnvIf` directive in your VirtualHost configuration file to filter all the lines related with this issue:

 ```sh
 # avoid logging RTMPT protocol's idle, send, close and fcs requests - all but open -